 March 2–4, 2017: Three Mandrak Lab members (Tej Heer, Meagan Kindree, and Yiminxue Zheng) attended the American Fisheries Society-Ontario Chapter Annual Meeting in Geneva Park, Orillia, Ontario.
 Tej was awarded the E.B.
 Crossman award for best student talk.
 Well done Tej!

-On January 13th (a Friday), 2017: Fielding Montgomery successfully passed her Appraisal Exam.
-This was due to her obvious intelligence and her great time management skills!
+January 13th (a Friday), 2017: Fielding Montgomery successfully passed her Appraisal Exam.
+This was due to her obvious intelligence and her great time-management skills!